smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/ERD/README.md

 The following are not documented:

 * Partitioning (rif40_partitions schema).
 This will be a separate series of WIKIs.
-* PL/pgsql code in rif40_<code area/type, e.g. R, sql, sm - for statemachine, geo>_pkgs.
+* PL/pgsql code in rif40_&lt;code area/type, e.g. R, sql, sm - for statemachine, geo&gt;_pkgs.
 Again this will be documented separately.

 A Makefile is provided to build the doucmentation.